-The Rotapower® engine developed by Freedom Motors is used exclusively by MA, provides over three horsepower per pound making a VTOL capable air taxi powered only by engines viable.
+The Rotapower® engine developed by Freedom Motors provides over three horsepower per pound which makes a VTOL capable air taxi powered only by engines viable.
 However, also using battery powered motors [hybrid version], help provide boost and back-up power during VTOL and transition.
-One and two-person air taxis can potentially meet the above requirements while five-to-seven-person air taxis powered only by batteries will have difficulty meeting most of them.
+One and two-person air taxis can potentially meet the above requirements while five-to-seven-person air taxis powered only by batteries will have difficulty meeting many of them.